Flesh into Gear: Release and reception

 In addition to its original release on the album Infiltrate•Destroy•Rebuild in September 2002, "Flesh into Gear" was also featured on the film Jackass: The Movie in October that year, and included on its soundtrack album.
 It was released as a single to promote both albums that year, and became the first single release by the band to chart when it reached number 38 on the US Billboard Mainstream Rock chart.
 In 2015, it was included on the compilation album The Best of CKY.

 The track has generally been praised by music critics and fans since its original release.
-Billboard magazine claimed that it contained "enough unique elements to raise [the band] above the competition", while Tranter of PopMatters described it in the same category as "Escape from Hellview" and "Frenetic Amnesic" as a "neat heavy rock tune".
+Billboard magazine said that it contained "enough unique elements to raise [the band] above the competition", while Tranter of PopMatters described it in the same category as "Escape from Hellview" and "Frenetic Amnesic" as a "neat heavy rock tune".

 Music website Loudwire ranked "Flesh into Gear" as the 35th-best hard rock song of the 21st century, with writer Graham Hartmann claiming that it "barely scratches the surface in regard to the band's accomplishments in both importance and creativity".